ci4rail/kyt/kyt-dlm-server/README.md

 # Go API Server for kyt-dlm-server

-This is the KYT API Server
+This is the KYT DLM Server

 ## Overview